 Answered by Jenna FarmerSeptember 26, 2013

-Plan ahead: It will take you much longer to pack up your house, no matter what size, than it would professional movers or packers.
-Ideally, you will want to begin the process a six weeks to a month in advance, and pack up each room little by little.
+Plan ahead: It will take you much longer to pack up your apartment, no matter what size, than it would professional movers or packers.
+Ultimately, you will want to begin the process a six weeks to a month in advance, and pack up each room little by little.

 Buy the right materials: Free and used boxes are great, and definitely help with your budget, but you also don’t want to cut corners when it comes to hauling your stuff.
 Be sure all the boxes you get (free or not) are reinforced and sturdy.